mo12896/python-project-initializer/README.md

 python setup_project.py project_config.yaml
 ```

-3. Project Structure: After running the script, your project directory will be set up with the specified structure, including a pyproject.toml file for Poetry, a Git repository, and a Dockerfile.
+3. Project Structure: The script sets up your project directory with the specified structure, including pyproject.toml for Poetry, a Git repository, a Dockerfile, pre-commit hooks, and CI/CD configuration.
 4. Activating the Virtual Environment: Navigate to your project's directory and activate the Poetry-managed virtual environment:

 ```bash